Poseidon4767/minecraft_mining-bot/README.md

 6. Hold-Click

 # Instructions
+1. Open a terminal in the folder where you have downloaded the python source file.
+2. Install the required modules.
+3. Run the file.
-Choose your choice from the menu and immediately switch to minecraft and unpause the game (within 5 seconds).
+4. Choose your choice from the menu and immediately switch to minecraft and unpause the game (within 5 seconds).

 # Requirements
 1. Python 3.12